Sharpe's Fury: Plot summary

 In Cadiz, British ambassador Henry Wellesley, younger brother to the Duke of Wellington, seeks Sharpe's help.
 Wellesley has fallen in love with a beautiful woman named Caterina Blazquez.
 Unfortunately, she turns out to be a whore, and her pimp tries to blackmail Wellesley using Wellesley's love letters.
 Worse, virulently anti-British Catholic priest Father Salvador Montseny learns of this and murders the pimp to obtain the letters.
 British spymaster Lord Pumphrey assures Wellesley he can pay for the letters and that will be the end of the affair, but Sharpe believes otherwise.
-Sharpe is proved correct, but eventually manages to steal the letters (and make the acquaintance of Blazquez) with the assistance of Patrick Harper and his trusted riflemen.
+Sharpe is proved correct, but eventually manages to steal the letters (and make the acquaintance of Blazquez) with the assistance of Patrick Harper and his riflemen.

 Then a joint Spanish-British army is transported by boat south of the city to attack Victor's forces from the rear and lift the siege.
-Because the Spanish provide more troops, timid Spanish General Lapena is given command, rather than British General Thomas Graham.
-Lapena squanders opportunity after opportunity, leading his men toward disaster and Victor's trap.
-Fortunately, Graham and the British, fighting desperately while the Spanish do nothing, defeat the French in the Battle of Barrosa.
-In the battle, Sharpe captures Colonel Vandal.
+Because the Spanish provide more troops, timid Spanish General Lapeña is given command, rather than British General Thomas Graham.
+Lapeña squanders opportunity after opportunity, leading his men toward disaster and Victor's trap.
+Fortunately, Graham and the British, fighting desperately while the Spanish flee or do nothing, defeat the French in the Battle of Barrosa.
+Sergeant Masterson and Ensign Keough capture the 8th's Eagle, while Sharpe captures Colonel Vandal.

+In the aftermath, Vandal complains to General Graham of ill treatment by Sharpe, even after he surrendered.
+But any inquiry is quashed when Brigadier Moon (who has become engaged to Caterina) vouches for Sharpe's conduct.
+Moon stays in Cadiz to recover with his bride-to-be, while Sharpe, Harper and his riflemen are finally able to board a ship allowing them to rejoin the rest of the army in Portugal.